Acorns vs Stash | Which Is Best?

 • Personal: For $3 a month, you also get a retirement account and a fee-free checking account with automatic investments.

-• Family: The $5 family plan offers all of the above, plus investment accounts for children.
+• Family: The $12 family plan offers all of the above, plus investment accounts for children.
+The IRA match bumps up to 3% and you can add individual stocks to your portfolio.

 If your account has under $1 million, Acorns does not charge any transaction fees or commissions.